ByteByteGoHq/system-design-101/README.md

 There are two stages involved:

-- Stage 1 - The user enables Google two-step verification
+- Stage 1 - The user enables Google two-step verification.
 - Stage 2 - The user uses the authenticator for logging in, etc.

 Let’s look at these stages.